Humboldt General Hospital’s Mother and Baby Unit hopes to ease the

 world in reverence of beloved babies who are dearly loved and forever missed.

 For the third time this October 15, Humboldt General Hospital will bring

 the ceremony to Winnemucca, adding one more link to the chain of light

 that encompasses and spans the globe.

 Due to COVID-19 precautions, this year’s event will be held virtually

 HGH OB Nurse Tiffany Andersen will once again oversee the event.
 She said

-pregnancy loss and infant death, including miscarriage, stillbirth, SIDS,
+loss and infant death, including miscarriage, stillbirth, SIDS, or the

 “This ceremony illuminates the night in love and light,” said